nchain-innovation/utxo-as-a-service/docs/Project.md

         4,294,967,295.

-* use blocktime to age tx
+* Use blocktime to age tx

 * May need to support larger p2p messages